CAAPIM/Xamarin-MAS-Foundation/README.md

 ## About Xamarin MASFoundation

 Xamarin MASFoundation is the core framework of the iOS and Android Mobile SDKs, which is part of CA Mobile API Gateway.
-MASFoundation handles the communication and authentication layer of the iOS Mobile SDK, making it easy for developers to establish a secure connection (TLS, Mutual SSL) to any CA Mobile API Gateway (MAG).
+MASFoundation handles the communication and authentication layer of the Mobile SDK, making it easy for developers to establish a secure connection (TLS, Mutual SSL) to any CA Mobile API Gateway (MAG).

-## Prerequisites

-Visual Studio is installed

 ## Get Started

-These instructions are for iOS and Android developers.
-There are two ways to get started:
+These instructions are for both iOS and Android developers.
+All you need to get started is:

-- From scratch by adding .aar files with DLLs to a new or existing app.
-Good choice if you already have an app, or want to manually control set up.
+- Visual Studio installed
-- Use the Xamarin sample project with sample app
+- If you are using the Xamarin sample app, you'll need a CA Mobile API Gateway and an app configuration file (msso_config.json).
-Quick and easy way to use a sample app and verify basic authentication with a MAG server.

-### From Scratch (.aar files and DLL)
+If you haven't purchased the product yet, you can download the trial version of the MAG.
+For help, see [Prerequisites][prerequisites].

+### Step 1: Generate the Xamarin DLL

 1. In the Xamarin-MAS-Foundation repo, select **Clone or download** and click the icon to highlight the github URL.
 2. Open a terminal window and enter: git clone <github URL>.